 Since the inception of mobile applications and design, the go-to tool for all designers was Photoshop.
 However, Photoshop was never created for User interaction and Experiences in the first place.
 It is a tool focused on photo editing, creating illustrations and was later picked up by interaction designers due to no other alternatives.

 Photoshop does the work, but there are many barriers if you’re looking for collaboration, prototyping, and testing.
 Its native files in the PSD format are heavy and leaves no room for designers to seamlessly collaborate and manage files.

-Adobe launched XD in 2016 in beta mode and resembled Sketch's multi artboard designing tool skin.
-It was smooth, less clunky than Photoshop and had all of the features to pull out User Interface like a charm.
-After a successful beta, Adobe did something, which will stimulate them to grab the market share of the Sketch and become one of the most significant tools for Designers.
+Adobe launched XD in 2016 in beta mode and resembled Sketch’s multi artboard designing tool skin.
+It was smooth, less clunky than Photoshop, and had all of the features to pull out User Interface like a charm.
+After a successful beta, Adobe did something, which will stimulate them to grab the market share of Sketch and become one of the most significant tools for Designers.

 Yes, you read it right.
 An interaction tool, as compatible as market leader Sketch, completely free, along with an integration of Creative Cloud.
 The market responded actively and loved what Adobe did.
 Let’s check some of the features, which makes Adobe XD as the go-to tool for interaction designers and a reason to dump all of the other tools to create beautiful web and mobile applications.

 Taking inspiration from Alexa and Google home, Adobe XD has allowed users to interact with their creations and prototypes with voice triggers and speech playback.
 It has enabled users to give a presentation of a touchless interface.
 No other interaction design software supports voice.

 For example, now when you create the registration form on Adobe XD, you can put a command like “Allow Me” to bypass the registration without clicking anything.
 So whenever you are presenting a prototype in a presentation or a meeting, just say the keywords “Allow Me,” and it will directly take you to the next screen.